yuntsewu/EulerExpanCalc/README.md

 ## Usage

-TODO: Write usage instructions here
+There are two ways to use this code:

-You would need to create "EulerTask" object and call "calculatesNum(path)" method.
+    1. You would need to create "EulerTask" object and call "calculatesNum(path)" method.
-The method takes in "path" parameter.
+    2. "$ git clone" the project and execute "$ bin/console"

 Example: